-Supplier management is key to developing long-term strategic supplier partnerships.
+Indeed, vendor management is key to developing long-term strategic supplier partnerships.
 In today’s world, the long-term viability of most businesses is dependent on a strong supplier network.
-Indeed, successful businesses leverage and maximize their supplier network to provide competitive service and product offerings.
-Furthermore, supplier management is not just about procuring the best products and services at the least cost.
-There are many more benefits to having an effective supplier management program that cultivates successful, long-term supplier partnerships.
-Benefits of an effective supplier management include:
+Further, supplier management is not just focused on the here and now of procuring the best products and services at the least cost.
+Indeed, there are many more benefits to having an effective long-term supplier management program.
+These benefits include the following:

 Supplier Management Benefits

 - Achieve Cost Savings and Efficiency.
 This is not just the cost of the supplier’s product or service.
-Supplier management also includes monitoring internal costs of partnering with a given supplier to maximize ROI.
+Indeed, supplier management also includes monitoring internal costs of partnering with a given supplier to maximize ROI.

 - Assures Supplier Compliance.
-Using KPIs to manage supplers assures that you get what you paid for.
+Using Key Performance Indicators (KPI) to manage suppliers assures that you get what you paid for.

 - Optimize Supplier Performance.
 Effective collaborative communications results in continuous performance improvement.